Do Go On - 407 - The Real Pocahontas

 Glenn close.

-Okay, we're getting like that.
+Okay, we're getting there.

 That's quite, I mean, I was imagining when he's being captured,

-they're like, is it risk of being killed or whatever,
+they're like, he's at risk of being killed or whatever, but they're like, he's having a nice

 Yeah.